broadmindcloud/websemaphore-examples/README.md

 ## Configuration
-env.ts in the root of the repo is exposing these settings.
+env.ts in the root of the repo is exposing these settings:

-APIKEY - (required) put here the key that you can get at https://www.websemaphore.com/semaphore/keys
+* APIKEY - (required) put here the key that you can get at https://www.websemaphore.com/semaphore/keys

-HTTP_PORT - the port both examples will listen on.
+* HTTP_PORT - the port both examples will listen on.
 Default is 8087.

-LOG_LEVEL - set to ALL for verbose logging.
+* LOG_LEVEL - set to ALL for verbose logging.
 Default is empty string.

-SEMAPHORE_ID = the websemaphore the example will create websemaphore-example
+* SEMAPHORE_ID = the websemaphore the example will create websemaphore-example

 ## Important
 * The websockets api does not include WebSemaphore management.
 That is, the